Yubico/yubikit-ios/README.md

     return;
 }

-// Allocated the right buffer size and get the readers. char readers[readersLength];
+// Allocate the right buffer size and get the readers char readers[readersLength];
 result = YKFSCardListReaders(context, nil, readers, &readersLength);

 if (result != YKF_SCARD_S_SUCCESS) {
     if (result == YKF_SCARD_E_NO_READERS_AVAILABLE) {
-        NSLog(@"Could not list readers.
+        NSLog(@"Could not list the readers.
 The key is not connected.");
     } else {
         NSLog(@"Could not list readers (%d).", (int)result);
     }